Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Algorithm and Main Results

 Our protocol~\eqref{2nd_order_consensus} differs from the one used in the original DDA \cite{NIPS2010_faa9afea} in~\eqref{s}, where the latter simply lets $s_i^{(t)} = \nabla f_i(x_i^{(t)})$ for all agents $i$.
 Our update in~\eqref{s} is a second order dynamic averaging consensus protocol motivated by~\cite{zhu2010discrete}, and equips each agent $i$ with an $s_i^{(t)}$ that can track the global variable $\frac{1}{n}\sum_{i=1}^n(\nabla f_i(x_i^{(t)})-\mu x_i^{(t)})$.
 Intuitively,~\eqref{2nd_order_consensus} can lead to much more accurate local estimates $\{z_i^{(t)}\}_{i=1}^n$ of the global dual variable $z^{(t)}$.
 Moreover, as we will show in the convergence analysis, the novel update~\eqref{s} validates the use of \emph{geometrically increasing} weights $\{a_t\}_{t\geq0}$ in \eqref{z}.
 This contrasts with the use of \emph{decaying} weights in other DDA-type algorithms and is key to achieving the linear convergence result.

 Before proceeding, we make some remarks on Algorithm~\ref{LinDDA}.
 First, Algorithm~\ref{LinDDA} provides a unified treatment for both general convex and strongly convex cases.
 In particular, if $\mu = 0$, we simply set $a_t = a$ and $A_t = at$ for all $t$.
-Second, to satisfy the condition in~\eqref{eq:initial-cond}, one can choose an arbitrary $x^{(0)}\in\mbox{dom}(h)$ and let

-where $\tilde{d}$ is any strongly convex function with modulus $1$, e.g., $\tilde{d}(x) = \|x\|^2/2$.
-It is easy to verify that such $x^{(0)}$ and $d$ satisfy~\eqref{eq:initial-cond}.
-Finally, similar to the standard dual averaging method, we assume that the subproblem~\eqref{primal} can be computed easily.
+Second, to satisfy the condition in~\eqref{eq:initial-cond}, one can choose an arbitrary $x^{(0)}\in\mbox{dom}(h)$ and let $ d(x) := \tilde{d}(x) - \tilde{d}(x^{(0)}) - \langle \nabla \tilde{d}(x^{(0)}), x - x^{(0)}\rangle, $ where $\tilde{d}$ is any strongly convex function with modulus $1$, e.g., $\tilde{d}(x) = \|x\|^2/2$.
+It is easy to verify that such $x^{(0)}$ and $d$ satisfy~\eqref{eq:initial-cond}. {Third, for agent $i$ with $\mathcal{N}_i^{(t-1)}=\emptyset$, it will not perform Step 6.
+However, all the agents are required to compute $x_i^{(t)}$ according to Steps 7 and 8. } {Finally, similar to the standard dual averaging method, we assume that the subproblem~\eqref{primal} can be computed easily.
 This holds for a host of applications.
-For example, if we choose $d(x) = \|x - x^{(0)}\|^2$, then the subproblem~\eqref{primal} reduces to computing the proximal operator of $h$, which admits a closed-form solution in many applications.
+For example, if we choose $d(x) = \|x - x^{(0)}\|^2/2$, then the subproblem~\eqref{primal} reduces to computing the proximal operator of $A_th/(1+\mu A_t)$, which admits a closed-form solution in many applications.
+Compared to ADMM-based methods \cite{shi2014linear}, where typically a non-trivial dual problem is solved at each iteration, the proposed method has lighter computational cost per step.
+When subproblem~\eqref{primal} cannot be computed efficiently, one may run another loop to compute an approximate solution, which is common decentralized composite optimization.}

+\begin{remark} (Intuition behind \eqref{2nd_order_consensus}) In the centralized dual averaging update \eqref{transfored_DA}, only $z^{(t)}$ contains global information.
+Therefore, if $z^{(t)}$ can be estimated sufficiently accurate by the agents, they can solve \eqref{OPT} in a decentralized way.
+We follow the idea in \cite{zhu2010discrete} that the second-order dynamic average consensus can be used to estimate the average of local signals whose second-order differences are relatively bounded.
+Particularly, observe that